Nerve Conduction Velocity

 What is a nerve conduction velocity test?

-The NCV (speed) is then calculated by measuring the distance between electrodes and the
+The speed is then calculated by measuring the distance between electrodes and the

 Why might I need a nerve conduction velocity test?

 NCV is often used along with an EMG to tell the difference between a nerve disorder

 and a muscle disorder.
 NCV finds a problem with the nerve, whereas an EMG finds whether

 the muscle is working the right way in response to the nerve's stimulus.

 Diseases or health problems that may be checked with NCV include:

 Guillain-Barré syndrome.
 A condition in which the body's immune system attacks part of the peripheral nervous